 The Board of Trustees has considered the need for a specific internal audit function and has appointed Academy Advisory as the Trusts' internal auditor.
-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of independent checks on the Academy Trust's financial systems and management controls.
 In particular the checks carried out in the current period included: